citrix/terraform-provider-citrix/docs/resources/image_version.md

 - `create` (Number) Timeout in minutes for the long-running jobs in create operation.
 Defaults to 30.
 Minimum value is 5.
 - `delete` (Number) Timeout in minutes for the long-running jobs in delete operation.
 Defaults to 10.
 Minimum value is 5.
+- `update` (Number) Timeout in minutes for the long-running jobs in update operation.
+Defaults to 30.
+Minimum value is 5.

 <a id="nestedatt--vsphere_image_specs"></a>